Arsenal’s heartbeat restores missing quality in win over Nottingham Forest

 Nottingham Forest, who had beaten Liverpool and drawn at Chelsea to arrive at the Emirates level on points with Arsenal, looked second-best throughout and were dismissed 3-0.
 Arsenal were revitalised with their heartbeat restored, winning in the Premier League for the first time in five games.
 There was further reason to celebrate as Odegaard marked his first home appearance since August with a dazzling display.
 After a difficult, “nightmare” autumn that threatened to derail Arsenal’s title challenge, Odegaard helped restore the feelgood factor despite the bite of winter in the air.

-There was an immediate difference to Arsenal, a renewed intensity to their attacking movements from the start.
-They might have taken the lead inside five minutes when Jurrien Timber tapped in at the back post after Mikel Merino’s header was saved by Matz Sels, though Merino was offside.
-An inswinging delivery from Odegaard’s left foot created the chance, with Arsenal profiteering from the return of the angles only the Norwegian can deliver.
+There was an immediate improvement to Arsenal, a renewed intensity to their attacking movements from the start.
 The first half was almost an exhibition of what Odegaard provides, and what Arsenal had been without.
+Arteta was delighted.
+“We talk about fluidity, understanding, chemistry, timing, he’s one of the best to do that, to manage the tempo of the game, when to slow it down, when to control it,” the manager said.

 Saka was just as irresistible.
 He is a forward capable of winning games on his own but the 23-year-old thoroughly enjoyed the return of his captain on the right of midfield.
 The instinctive touches and turns from Odegaard, from drifting into the tightest of spaces between Forest’s packed defence, helped unlock the doors for Saka to burst through.
 Much of Odegaard’s excellence comes from the simple trait of always being on the move while constantly scanning to build a picture of what is around him; from having a shot blocked inside the box, Odegaard drifted again to set up Saka’s sumptuous opener.